 - Pick a date and location for your event

-- Decide on the tier level and look up requirements
+- Decide on the event format and look up requirements

 - Make sure your course is covered by the insurance policy